Journal

 Is Your Holiday Cottage Winter Ready?

-With the Winter months just around the corner, it is time to ensure your holiday let is as cosy as possible to welcome your Winter guests!
+This year has gone so quickly, it's hard to believe winter is nearly upon us.
+So it's time to ensure your holiday home is as cosy and comfortable as possible to welcome your winter guests!
 Read on for our Winter checklist:

-During the colder, Winter period guests will need heating to stay warm during their stay.
-One of our most common complaints from guests is that the cottage was cold on arrival or the heating wasn’t functioning.
-We understand that appliances may break, however yearly maintenance of your systems should help to prevent a breakdown and result in warmer, more satisfied guests.
+During the colder months guests will need heating to stay warm during their stay.
+One of our most common complaints from guests is that the cottage was cold on arrival or the heating wasn’t functioning properly.
+We understand that appliances may break, however, yearly maintenance of your systems should help to prevent a breakdown and result in warmer, more satisfied guests.

 2. A Warm Welcome:

-A welcome into a warm and cosy cottage is the perfect way for your guests to start their holiday.
-By investing in a remote home heating kit such as Hive, you can turn the heating on in advance and adjust for the guests estimated arrival time.
+A welcome into a warm and cosy abode is the perfect way for your guests to start their holiday.
+By investing in a remote home heating kit such as Hive, you can turn the heating on in advance and adjust for the guests’ estimated arrival time.
 Guests will appreciate the gesture and be ready to make themselves at home.

 3. Compliance:

-Ensuring your public liability insurance, fire risk assessments and all electrical and gas safety compliances are up to date is very important.
-Make yourself a note in your diary each year when this is due to remind yourself.
+Property owners are responsible in ensuring public liability insurance, fire risk assessments, all electrical and gas safety compliances are up to date, this is very important.
+Make yourself a note in your diary each year when this is due to remind yourself and all documents are then uploaded onto the Owner Portal.
+Please get in touch if you need any guidance.

 4. Garden and Exterior:

-Although the weather may not be as warm, guests will still be looking to spend time outside and in the cottage surroundings.
-Ensure all windows are clean and sweep the patio ready for Winter guests.
+Although the weather may not be as warm, guests may want to spend time outside and in the cottage surroundings.
+Ensure all windows are clean, sweep the patio and driveway ready for Winter guests.
 Having some outdoor furniture is still a good idea such as a bench, for those frosty but sunny Winter mornings.
+It’s a good time to clean any outdoor furniture and store away ready for springtime.

 5. General Maintenance: